 Alexander Mitchell Palmer, attorney general of the United States after World War I, was known for the controversial "Palmer raids" that were criticized by civil liberties group.
 Relying on the new Espionage Act and Sedition Act, his agents raided headquarters of communist, socialist, and anarchist organizations as well as labor union offices.
-(Photo by Harris & Ewing, public domain via Wikimedia Commons)
+(Photo via Library of Congress, public domain)

 Alexander Mitchell Palmer (1872–1936), a lawyer, politician, and attorney general of the United States after World War I, is remembered for directing the notorious “Palmer raids,” a series of mass roundups and arrests by federal agents of radicals and political dissenters suspected of subversion.